WebOrigami/docs/src/content/framework/tutorial.md

 {{ demos/framework-intro/greet.js }}
 ```

 This defines a function called `greet` which, given a person's name, returns a greeting in HTML.
 The person's name will be set in bold.
-You can call this JavaScript function in a Graph Origami formula.
+You can call this JavaScript function in a Web Origami formula.

 **Example:** The following code defines a virtual file called `message` whose contents will be: Hello, **Alice**!